smoutogeorge/Seatl-City-Accidents-/README.md

 # Seatl-City-Accidents-
-Using Seatle city accidents data + create a Machine Learnig
+Using Seattle city accidents data + create a Machine Learning

+The main python script is data_cleaning.py in the "scripts" subdirectory.